-This project aims to therefore explore innovative approaches to combating the manipulation of sports competitions.
+This project aimed to therefore explore innovative approaches to combating the manipulation of sports competitions.
 The Directorate General for Home Affairs, DG HOME, of the European Commission awarded a grant to the Council of Europe/European Partial Agreement for Sport for this project following an open call for proposals, and both institutions are funding the implementation of KCOOS, in cooperation with a number of organisations.
-The project will run for 18 months, from January 2016 until June 2017.
+The project runed for 18 months, from January 2016 until June 2017.

-- KCOOS will raise awareness of the issues surrounding match-fixing and sports betting.
+- KCOOS raised awareness of the issues surrounding match-fixing and sports betting.

-- It will provide practical assistance with implementing necessary measures to combat sports manipulations and technical assistance with regulating sports betting.
+- It provided practical assistance with implementing necessary measures to combat sports manipulations and technical assistance with regulating sports betting.

-- It will also promote the Council of Europe Convention on the Manipulation of Sports Competitions, which was adopted in 2014 and is currently open for signatures and ratifications universally.
+- It also promoted the Council of Europe Convention on the Manipulation of Sports Competitions, which was adopted in 2014 and is currently open for signatures and ratifications universally.

-What are the main objectives of project KCOOS?
+What were the main objectives of project KCOOS?